 Select the Altium Account option in the Altium CoDesigner panel.

 Enter the email address you use to sign in to Altium Live as your Email, and your Altium Live Password.

 Enable the Remember Me option to retain the details (including the password) and automatically connect to your workspace (through the Altium 365 platform) each time Autodesk Inventor is started.

 Multiple Workspaces are supported - open the CoDesigner menu and select the required Workspace.

-Connecting to a Concord Pro or NEXUS Server Workspace
+Connecting to an Altium Enterprise Server Workspace

-Signing in to a Concord Pro Workspace.
+Signing in to an On-Prem Enterprise Server Workspace.

 Select the Custom Server option in the Altium CoDesigner panel.